tanvirgh/SpringBoot-Oauth2-Angular-JWT/README.md

  $ ng serve

 ```

+* After doing all the stuffs you may successfully access the app using the base path http://localhost:4200

 * For the first time it may take a while to download and install the dependency.
-* After doing all the stuffs you may succesfully access the app using the base path http://localhost:8080/kantell

 * Using curl from command prompt or 'Rest Client' or 'Postman' from browser plugin you could test your application now

 * Some example of API:
     * authentication , endpoint: http://localhost:8080/cmed/auth